donbellamy/contentbox-aggregator/README.md

-# ContentBox RSS Aggregator
+# ContentBox RSS Aggregator Module

-This module allows you to automatically import RSS feeds and display them in your ContentBox site.
+This module allows you to automatically import RSS feeds as content items and display them in your ContentBox site.

 ## System Requirements